Mini-IT/unity-logger/README.md

 ```

 ## ZLogger
-Since this logger and [ZLogger](https://github.com/Cysharp/ZLogger#unity) both use the same API they can be interchanged by simply changing the factory.
+Since this logger and [ZLogger](https://github.com/Cysharp/ZLogger#unity) both use the same API, you can interchange them simply by changing the factory.
 ```cs
 using Microsoft.Extensions.Logging;
 using ZLogger;